runanywhere-sdks

 name: 'Whisper Tiny English',

-url: 'https://github.com/RunanywhereAI/sherpa-onnx/releases/download/runanywhere-models-v1/sherpa-onnx-whisper-tiny.en.tar.gz',
+url: Uri.parse('https://github.com/RunanywhereAI/sherpa-onnx/releases/download/runanywhere-models-v1/sherpa-onnx-whisper-tiny.en.tar.gz'),

-modality: ModelCategory.speechRecognition,
+modality: ModelCategory.MODEL_CATEGORY_SPEECH_RECOGNITION,

 );